unsplash/unsplash-photopicker-ios/README.md

 ## Usage

 ❗️Before you get started, you need to register as a developer on our [Developer](https://unsplash.com/developers) portal.
-Once registered, create a new app to get and **Access Key** and a **Secret Key**.
+Once registered, create a new app to get an **Access Key** and a **Secret Key**.

 ### Configuration